 Likewise, if you are self-employed or have income that fluctuates or is difficult to prove on paper, banks may turn you down simply because you can’t prove your income well enough to meet those strict government guidelines.

-Private money lenders, on the other hand, don’t need to focus as much on your financial history.
-Instead, when it comes to mortgages, they prefer to examine the value of the property.
-Provided that the property has at least 20-25 percent existing equity — that is, value that has been paid up front, or paid off an existing mortgage — you can get approved for a loan by a private lender.
+When it comes to mortgages, private lenders prefer to examine the value of the property.
+Provided that the property has at least 20 to 25 percent existing equity- the value that has been paid upfront or paid off an existing mortgage- you can get approved for a loan by a private lender.

-If you’re now wondering how to find private money lenders, the best answer is: through a broker.
+If you’re now wondering how to find private money lenders, the best answer is to go through a broker.

 Are Private Lenders Safe?

-You can apply directly with a private lender, but be aware of predatory lenders, and mortgage plans that seem “too good to be true.”
-Before agreeing to any mortgage, make sure you understand the terms, and ask questions like:
+You can apply directly with a private lender, but beware of predatory lenders and deals that seem too good.
+Before agreeing to any mortgage, make sure you understand the terms and ask questions like:

 - What is your interest rate?